Charles I of Anjou: Conradin

 Charles returned to Tuscany and laid siege to the fortress of Poggibonsi, but it did not fall until the end of November.
 Manfred's staunchest supporters had meanwhile fled to Bavaria to attempt to persuade Conrad IV's 15-year-old son Conradin to assert his hereditary right to the Kingdom of Sicily.
 After Conradin accepted their proposal, Manfred's former vicar in Sicily, Conrad Capece, returned to the island and stirred up a revolt.
 At Capece's request Muhammad I al-Mustansir, the Hafsid caliph of Tunis, allowed Manfred's former ally, Frederick of Castile, to invade Sicily from North Africa.
-Frederick's brother, Henrywho had been elected senator of Romealso offered support to Conradin.
+Frederick's brother, Henry—who had been elected senator of Rome—also offered support to Conradin.
 Henry had been Charles's friend, but Charles had failed to repay a loan to him.

 Conradin left Bavaria in September 1267.
 His supporters' revolt was spreading from Sicily to Calabria; the Saracens of Lucera also rose up.
 Pope Clement urged Charles to return to the Regno, but he continued his campaign in Tuscany until March 1268, when he met with the Pope.
 In April, the Pope made Charles imperial vicar of Tuscany "during the vacancy of the empire", a move of dubious legality.
 Charles marched to southern Italy and laid siege to Lucera, but he then had to hurry north to prevent Conradin's invasion of Abruzzo in late August.
 At the Battle of Tagliacozzo, on 23 August 1268, it appeared that Conradin had won the day, but a sudden charge by Charles's reserve routed Conradin's army.

 The burghers of Potenza, Aversa and other towns in Basilicata and Apulia massacred their fellows who had agitated on Conradin's behalf, but the Sicilians and the Saracens of Lucera did not surrender.
 Charles marched to Rome where he was again elected senator in September.
 He appointed new officials to administer justice and collect state revenues.
 New coins bearing his name were struck.
 During the following decade, Rome was ruled by Charles's vicars, each appointed for one year.

 Conradin was captured at Torre Astura.
 Most of his retainers were summarily executed, but Conradin and his friend, Frederick I, Margrave of Baden, were brought to trial for robbery and treason in Naples.
 They were sentenced to death and beheaded on 29 October.
 Conrad of Antioch was Conradin's only partisan to be released, but only after his wife threatened to execute the Guelph lords she held captive in her castle.
-The Ghibelline noblemen of the Regno fled to the court of Peter III of Aragon, who had married Manfred's daughter, Constance.
+The Ghibelline noblemen of the Regno fled to the court of Peter III of Aragon, who had married Manfred's daughter Constance.